alexdefender/products_catalog/README.md

 ### Overview
-Create a product catalog application that fetches data from a public API, displays products in a responsive grid, allows filtering/sorting, and has a product detail page.
+The product catalog application that fetches data from a public API, displays products in a responsive grid, allows filtering/sorting, and has a product detail page.

 ### Core Features